Apply to speak at a Planning Committee

 Before you start

 You must register to speak in advance by 12 noon two working days before the meeting.
-If you wish to use photos, drawings or other materials as evidence these must also be submitted by the same deadline.
+Presentation material must be submitted in advance by the same deadline and should be limited to just photographs, drawings and images (text and transcripts of your speech will not be accepted).
 View the meetings calendar.

 Please note that the number of speakers are limited per application: